Eorpa (insect): Eorpa elverumi

-E. jurgeni
+Eorpa jurgeni

 The hindwing of E. jurgeni is similar in outline to E. elverumi in that it is broad in depth, but unlike that species, it has a mottled color patterning to the wing.
 The cross-veination of the wing is also much less robust.
 Overall it is estimated the wing woulds have been between 17–18 mm in length, but only 16 mm in preserved length and is missing the apical portion.
 It is also the broadest hindwing, at 8 mm, of all the specimens studied for the type descriptions.
 The wing has an R1 vein which forks from the Radial vein more basally then in E. ypsipeda.

-E. ypsipeda
+Eorpa ypsipeda

 The E. ypsipeda forewings are distinct from E. elverumi in that they all have Sc4 and Sc5 forks on the Sc vein.
 There are no cross veins connecting either the Rs3 and Rs4 or the M3 and M4.
 The wings all have a notable patterning to the coloration and range from 15.5–16.5 mm in length.
-The head and body have the general panorpiod body morphology, though the legs show fine annular hair growths.
+The head and body have the general panorpoid body morphology, though the legs show fine annular hair growths.
 The wings have a generally dark coloration, with two lighter windows in the middle area the one closer to the apex being slightly chevron shaped and the base window more spot like.